 Gateway to external markets

-The Sunshine Coast has excellent access to national and international air and sea ports, include the Sunshine Coast Airport, Brisbane International Airport and the Port of Brisbane, along with direct access to national road and rail networks.
-This means supply lines and distribution networks are well assured and it is easy to stay connected both domestically and internationally.
+The Sunshine Coast has excellent access to national and international networks, which means supply lines and distribution networks are well assured and it is easy to stay connected.

-With the airport expansion project due for completion in 2020, Sunshine Coast Airport will continue to support the growing needs of its existing markets and develop direct passenger and freight services into Asia, the South Pacific and beyond.
+With the airport expansion project due for completion in 2020, Sunshine Coast Airport continues to support the growing needs of existing markets and develop direct passenger and freight services into Asia, the South Pacific and beyond.

-The Port of Brisbane, Queensland’s largest general cargo port and Australia's fastest growing container port, is just over an hour away by road and connected to the Sunshine Coast by the national highway.
+The Port of Brisbane is Queensland’s largest general cargo port and Australia's fastest growing container port, located just over an hour away by the national highway.

-The Bruce highway, Queensland’s major freight route and part of Australia's national highway, provides direct access to the region and effectively links inland production areas and major regional centres.
+The Bruce Highway, Queensland’s major freight route and part of Australia's national highway network, provides direct access to the region and effectively links inland production areas and major regional centres.
 The highway is also a major commuter route and key tourist access corridor.

-The Bruce Highway is also the subject of A$1.6 billion expansion which will further enhance the connectivity of the Sunshine Coast with Brisbane.
+The Bruce Highway is undergoing an A$1.6 billion expansion which will further enhance the connectivity of the Sunshine Coast with Brisbane.

-The Sunshine Coast is serviced by the Queensland passenger train electric commuter services, providing fast access to Brisbane and the rest of South East Queensland.
-The national rail freight network traverses the region and is directly accessible from Nambour in the Sunshine Coast hinterland.
+The Sunshine Coast is serviced by the Queensland passenger train services, providing fast access to Brisbane and the rest of South East Queensland.
+The national rail freight network traverses the region and is accessible from Nambour in the Sunshine Coast hinterland.